eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 This script directly prepares the MACE-compatible datasets by:

-- reading the ORCA σ-hole reference configurations;
+- reading the ORCA σ-hole reference configurations
-- reading the SPICE halogen and general subsets;
+- reading the SPICE halogen and general subsets
-- normalising energies and forces to `REF_energy` and `REF_forces`;
+- normalising energies and forces to `REF_energy` and `REF_forces`
-- adding isolated atom references;
+- adding isolated atom references
-- applying the intended ORCA σ-hole oversampling in the training set;
+- applying the intended ORCA σ-hole oversampling in the training set
 - writing the final training and validation files.

 ### Final output files